 The Modernists or Mods

-Mods arriving at Brighton aboard their Lambreta and Vespa Scooters in 1964.
+Mods arriving at Hastings, Sussex aboard their Lambreta and Vespa Scooters in 1964.

 The opposition British youth culture to the Rockers during the 1960's were the Mods or Modernists as they were first known as.
 The Mods were another working class movement that were typified by their wearing of tailor-made suits with narrow lapels (sometimes made of mohair), thin ties, button-down collar shirts, wool or cashmere jumpers (crewneck or V-neck), Chelsea or Beatle boots, loafers, Clarks desert boots, bowling shoes, and hairstyles that imitated the look of French Nouvelle Vague film actors.

 An early 1960's Mod was Marc Bolan (later 1970's Rock Star) seen here wearing a typical mohair suit, round collar shirt with leather waistcoat.

 A few male mods went against gender norms by using eye shadow, eye-pencil or even lipstick.
 Mods chose scooters over motorbikes partly because they were a symbol of Italian style and because their body panels concealed moving parts and made them less likely to stain clothes with oil or road dust.
 Many mods wore military parkas while driving scooters in order to keep their clothes clean.

 The Return in the Prominence of the Teddy Boy and the so called Rock 'n' Roll Revival - 1967.

 'Fifties Flash' at Northwood, Middesex in 1968.